 Closing the account

-TalkTalk will cancel all services on the account – broadband, home phone, and TalkTalk TV if applicable.
+TalkTalk will cancel all services – broadband, home phone, and TalkTalk TV if applicable.
 Billing stops from the date TalkTalk processes the closure.

 Any credit balance on the account belongs to the deceased’s estate.
-TalkTalk can arrange a refund; based on community reports, this is typically processed by BACS bank transfer.
-If a direct debit was taken after the date of death and you want it refunded, raise this specifically when you contact the team – closed accounts cannot be managed through the My Account portal, so you will need to handle it directly with a team member.
+TalkTalk can arrange a refund; based on community reports, this is typically processed by BACS bank transfer within a couple of weeks of account closure.
+If a direct debit was taken after the date of death and you want it refunded, raise this specifically when you contact the team.

 Transferring the account

-If another household member needs to keep the broadband running – to avoid the disruption of cancelling and restarting a service – TalkTalk can transfer the account into a different name.
-The new account holder will typically be placed on an updated contract.
+If another household member needs to keep the broadband running, TalkTalk can transfer the account into a different name.
+The new account holder will typically be placed on an updated contract at current pricing, which may differ from the deceased’s original terms.
 Ask the bereavement team about this during the call.

 Under Ofcom’s rules for telecommunications providers, you should not be charged a penalty fee when closing a deceased person’s account (source: Ofcom – notifying a provider of a customer’s death).
 This applies to TalkTalk along with all other regulated telecoms providers.

 If TalkTalk is mid-way through a fixed-term contract, the early termination charge should be waived.
 If you receive a final bill that includes an exit fee, contact the bereavement team and ask for it to be reviewed.
-Refer to the Ofcom guidance if needed.
+Refer to the Ofcom guidance if needed – you can cite it directly to the adviser.

 Joint accounts

 Broadband accounts are typically held in one person’s name only.
-Unlike a joint bank account, a household partner is a service user on the account – not a joint holder – and the account does not pass to them automatically.
+Unlike a joint bank account, a household partner is a service user rather than a joint holder, and the account does not pass to them automatically.
 If another household member needs to continue the service, the account will need to be transferred into their name (with a new contract), rather than simply continuing as it is.

 What happens to TalkTalk email addresses